Civil Engineering in Nampa, Idaho.

 - How often do the Planning Commission and City Council disagree in Nampa?

-- 6.1% — the lowest disagreement rate of the three major cities we track.
-Once an application clears PZ, it almost always clears Council.
+- Lowest PZ ↔ Council disagreement rate of the three major cities Bailey tracks — once an application clears PZ, it almost always clears Council.
 Plan your two hearings as a continuous process rather than two separate battles.
+Specific disagreement rate shared on intelligence calls.

 - What are the most common reasons applications get denied in Nampa?